ELeeAstro/gCMCRT/README.md

 form - 1 (NEMESIS format), 2 (gCMCRT format) Note, for multiple k-tables this is a comma separated list, e.g. 2,2,2

 nG - number of g-ordinances in k-table

+gmin1, gmax1, gmin2, gmax2 - g-ordinate split limits used when reading/rebinning two-part k-tables.

+rebin - Rebin the k-table g-ordinates (.True.) or keep the table as supplied (.False.)

+nrebin - Number of g-ordinates after rebinning.

 paths - list of path to the k-table data
 NOTE: THESE PATHS MUST BE IN THE SAME SPECIES ORDER AS THE SPECIES IN THE optools.par FILE !!!!